denar90/startup-nextjs-theme/content/pages/index.md

   - colors: colors-f
     elementId: ''
     title: Need Answers?
+    actions:
+      - type: Link
+        label: See all
+        url: '/faq'
+        showIcon: true
+        icon: arrowRight
     items:
+      - question: How it this different from what we have today?
+        answer: >-
+          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+      - question: How it this different from what we have today?
+        answer: >-
+          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
       - question: How it this different from what we have today?
         answer: >-
           At the office, working together is often a distruction, on remote, it